tearflake/symp-intro/README.md

 ````

 Instead of hiding these layers inside a compiler, Symp makes each stage programmable.
 Symp lets you experiment with how programming languages themselves think — right from the grammar to execution.
 You don’t define *functions*.
 You define **frames** — each with its own *syntax* (form) and *semantics* (meaning).

 ---

-## 🧠 Core Components
+### 🧠 Core Components

-  - **Symbolmatch**: PEG-like grammar engine — built-in syntax validation
+* **Symbolmatch**: PEG-like grammar engine — built-in syntax validation
-  - **Symbolverse**: term rewriting and transformation engine — built-in semantic processing
+* **Symbolverse**: term rewriting and transformation engine — built-in semantic processing
-  - **Symbolprose**: graph-based execution of symbolic programs — built-in semantic processing
+* **Symbolprose**: graph-based execution of symbolic programs — built-in semantic processing

-These three systems for syntax analisys and semantic synthesis are connected through the **Symp glue language**, where you can write:
+These three systems for syntax analysis and semantic synthesis are connected through the **Symp glue language**, where you can write:

 ```
 (APPLY